shic/blog/_posts/2016-03-20-Backend-Basic.markdown

 ### Mapping (Presistence)

-Here we decide how to store data in ES
+Here we decide how to store data in ES.

+Do not need to add the value in this file, If you do not want to :

+- Search for the value
+- Index this value

 ```java
 /*from server/administration/src/main/resources/es/config_mapping.json*/